 Gard P. & I. (Bermuda) Ltd. has given a collective bonus promise to all employees within the group including the CEO.
 A bonus will be paid if predefined targets are met.
 Members of GLT (Group Leadership Team including CEO) and other Key Employees, as defined in the Norwegian legislation, are participating in the collective bonus scheme subject to certain adjustments required by the new Finance Institution Act of 2015 (Finansforetaksloven).
 The bonus will be paid through the companies where the employees work and refunded by Gard P. & I. (Bermuda) Ltd. A maximum possible bonus is 20 per cent of gross salary.
-For all employees, excluding GLT and other Key employees, a bonus of 11.5 per cent of gross salary is excepted to be paid for the year to 20 February 2022.
+For all employees, a bonus of 10 per cent of gross salary is excepted to be paid for the period to 31 December 2022.